Commonwealth Consolidated Acts

 Prescribing of pharmaceutical benefits

-(1) Subject to this Part, a medical practitioner is authorized to write a prescription for the supply of a pharmaceutical benefit.
+(1) Subject to this Part, a medical practitioner is authorised to write a prescription for the supply of any pharmaceutical benefit determined from to time to time by the Minister, for the purposes of this subsection, by legislative instrument.

-(1A) Subject to this Part, a participating dental practitioner is authorized to write a prescription for the supply of any pharmaceutical benefit determined from time to time by the Minister, for the purposes of this subsection, by legislative instrument.
+(1A) Subject to this Part, a participating dental practitioner is authorised to write a prescription for the supply of any pharmaceutical benefit determined from time to time by the Minister, for the purposes of this subsection, by legislative instrument.

 (1C) Subject to this Part, an authorised optometrist is authorised to write a prescription on or after 1 January 2008 for the supply of any pharmaceutical benefit determined from time to time by the Minister for the purposes of this subsection, by legislative instrument.